CFSRgroup/EEG_Features_Extraction/README.md

 -----------------------------------------------------------------------------------------------------------------
 Folder Description:

                  --common_functions: a lot of basic mathematical models
                 |
-programme code----DeepLearningToolbox-master: several deep learning models
+programme code--|--DeepLearningToolbox-master: several deep learning models
                 |
                  --other files: 1 features that have been extracted of several physiological signal databases (EEG) 2 labels of several physiological signal databases (EEG) 3 several machine learning models that apply in these databases 4 channel location file